AxiosDeminence/AxiosDeminence.github.io/src/projects/roleplay-market-inventory-manager.md

 unnecessarily difficult for casual members, it still exists as a proof-of-concept.

+##### Action Points:
+* Developed a REST API with microservices to help users manage inventories of their roleplay characters
 * Leveraged [Django](https://www.djangoproject.com/) and
     [Django REST Framework](https://www.django-rest-framework.org/) to manage
-    a PostgreSQL database.
+    a PostgreSQL database
-* Designed a relational schema divided into users, characters, inventories, and transactions.
+* Designed a relational schema divided into users, characters, inventories, and transactions
 * Used [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/)
-    for authentication of privileges for resource management.
+    for authentication of privileges for resource management